-Hi.
-My name is Emma.
-I am the power behind Our Creative Well.
+My name is Emma (she/her) and I am the founder of

-In 2011, I was a rookie social worker with a caseload of vulnerable children, the majority of whom lived two hours from where I worked.
-In a mad bid to survive that first year, I decided to learn to crochet.
-It started as a way to manage long train journeys when I wasn’t able to work (the dark days before remote working enabled such things) and to relieve the accompanying stress and anxiety my caseload produced.
+When I launched my career and became a newly-qualified social worker, I was initially allocated young people who all lived more than two hours from where I worked.
+In a ridiculous bid to survive that first year, I decided to learn to crochet.
+It started as a way to manage long train journeys when I wasn’t able to work (the dark days before remote working enabled such things) and to alleviate the accompanying stress and anxiety my caseload produced.

 It was only then that creativity tapped me on the shoulder and asked if I was willing to try something new.
 Perhaps the skills and experience that I had developed in both craft and social work could co-exist.
-Maybe there could be a way to sit alongside others and help them to develop their own simple, creative coping mechanisms.
+Maybe there could be a way to sit alongside others and empower them to develop their own intentional, creative coping mechanisms.

 And so, Our Creative Well was born.